Lorat1403/site-businesscard/README.md

-# site-businesscard is my study project for create site - business card for anybody or anything
+# site-business card is my study project to create site-business cards for anybody or anything